namin/eurisclo/readme.md

 ## How to run (step-by-step explanations)

 * Fire up a common lisp REPL in the src folder.
-  For example: `C-u M-x slime` then `sbcl --control-stack-size 100`, but it turns out `M-x slime` is enough.
+  For example: `C-u M-x slime` then `sbcl --control-stack-size 1000  --dynamic-space-size 10000000"`, or just `M-x slime` for your default config.

 * Make sure you have Quicklisp loaded one way or another.